 Perhaps you’re greeted by the cashier when you walk into your local supermarket.
 Or maybe your course instructor gives you a nod at your gym.
-Or your neighbor says hello when you arrive home.
+Or your neighbour says hello when you arrive home.
 All these interactions, be they heartfelt or superficial, are based on one important factor: recognition.
 The people who you socialize with recognize you because of your unique identity.
-But what happens when all the characteristics that define your physical identity – like your face or fingerprints – are concealed behind a computer, mobile phone, or other digital device?
+But what happens when all the characteristics that define your physical identity – like your face or fingerprints – are concealed behind a computer, mobile phone, or other digital devices?
 How would these people now recognize you?

 Every time you sign up for a new service, create a new user profile, purchase a product online, or do an online search, you share bits of information about yourself.
 It might be your name and a password, a PIN code, a digital signature.
 This data, accumulated and stored with other so-called attributes like your name, address, and date of birth, defines identity.
 Your unique digital ID.
 And this is how people and companies can verify who you are even though they can’t actually see you.